 With that said, you’re probably not going to do that, so here’s what you should do:

-– Rent a professional quality camera body (Canon 5D Mk IV, Nikon D850 or similar), and a 24-70 lens, a 50mm lens and 70-200 lens for the week before the wedding and practice shooting with them.
+– If you don’t already have them, rent a professional quality camera body (Canon 5D Mk IV, Nikon D850 or similar), and a 24-70 lens, a 50mm lens and 70-200 lens for the week before the wedding and practice shooting with them.
 The 70-200 is particularly heavy, so get used to carrying that around.
+You’re going to want a belt or shoulder harness to carry your bodies on.

 – If you don’t already have it, and depending on the size of the wedding, rent two to four light stands, two to four off-camera flashes with umbrellas or soft-boxes, learn to use them to light a dance floor and the bridal table.
 Use off-camera flash for everything.